Howard Mwikuta: Playing career

 After clarification of FIFA's recognition of the American league, Mwikuta left for Atlanta with Kapengwe, Mwila and Chief's scout Doug Sammons on 22 February 1967, becoming the first Zambian players to play professional soccer abroad.
 Mwikuta impressed Chiefs' coaching staff with his fitness, often waiting for the rest of the players to catch up during training runs.
 Chief's assistant coach Vic Crowe once told him "We will have to start you running an hour ahead of time so that everyone is even when training begins."

 He missed some early season games for illness and the last few with an ankle injury, playing 22 games for Chiefs and scoring one goal against Toronto.
 At the end of the season, Kapengwe and Mwila were re-signed so Mwikuta again left Zambia on 22 December 1967 for the US, sponsoring himself for a course in physical education and soccer coaching because he realised that Zambia badly needed professional coaches.
 In Atlanta, he found that the youngsters soccer skills far behind their Zambian age-mates so he starting coaching.
 "In my country, kids begin to play soccer at the age of five," he told his American friends.
 It pained him to see kids idling about, when they could do something in their spare time – like play soccer – but he also saw there was need for qualified help.

-He postponed formal coursework and got a hands-on sporting job with the city of Atlanta Recreation Department.
-He carried in his car a supply of soccer balls and through this interaction and word of mouth he had a following coaching football in Atlanta.
-His work with the youngsters the community was praised.
-His boss Howard Long described his employee as a "great organizer" and said the kids learnt a lot from him in a short time.
-And his enthusiastic young followers are reported to have described him as the best "goodwill ambassador" they knew.
+He worked for the city of Atlanta Recreation Department.
+He coached soccer and football in Atlanta.
+Howard Long stated the employee organized programs and that participants learned from him.

 In mid-1969, Topic, an American monthly, carried an article covering Mwikuta's contribution to Atlanta and youth since moving there in February 1968.

 Mwikuta would later spend most of his time coaching in local schools and around the state of Georgia.
 He also conducted clinics for referees and linesmen and attended a mass Boy Scout Jamboree at Pine Mountain where he lectured on soccer and Zambia.